freenas/freenas-docs/userguide/install.rst

    Initial VirtualBox Screen

-Click the "Next" button to see the screen in :numref:`Figure %s <vb_nameos_fig>`.
+Click the :guilabel:`Next` button to see the screen in :numref:`Figure %s <vb_nameos_fig>`.
-Enter a name for the virtual machine, click the "Operating System" drop-down menu and select BSD, and select "FreeBSD (64-bit)" from the "Version" dropdown.
+Enter a name for the virtual machine, click the :guilabel:`Operating System` drop-down menu and select BSD, and select :guilabel:`FreeBSD (64-bit)` from the :guilabel:`Version` dropdown.

 .. _vb_nameos_fig: